-983 The section below outlines how BPA calculates Postbacks{NF} for all of its ATC Paths for the 984 beyond Real-time and the Real-time horizons.
-985 Postbacks{NF} for the Beyond Real-time horizon 986 BPA automatically recalculates ETC{NF} to account for changes to Transmission Service 987 Requests (such as request types of Recall and annulments) for the Beyond Real-time 988 horizon.
-Since these types of changes to Transmission Service Requests are captured in 989 ETC{NF}, BPA sets Postbacks{NF} at zero for this horizon.
-990 Postbacks{NF} for the Real-time Horizon 991 BPA automatically recalculates ETC{NF} to account for changes to Transmission Service 992 Requests (such as request types of Recall and annulments) for the Real-time Horizon.
-993 Since these types of changes to Transmission Service Requests are captured in ETC{NF}, BPA 994 sets Postbacks{NF} at zero for this horizon for all paths with the exception of COI N>S. 995 For ATC{NF} calculations for the COI N>S path in the Real-time horizon, BPA uses a Postbacks{NF}, expressed as RADJ/ETC. For its hourly COI N>S non-firm calculations, BPA 996 997 posts back any unused share of non-firm capacity that is available to BPA by capacity ownership and other Agreements for the COI N>S, if needed to prevent Curtailments.
-998 999 Counterflow{NF} are adjustments to non-firm Available Transfer Capability as determined by 1000 the Transmission Service Provider and specified in its ATCID.
-1001 Since a schedule provides assurance that the transaction will flow, all counterflows 1002 resulting from firm and non-firm Transmission schedules, excluding tag types dynamic, 1003 pseudo and capacity, are added back to ATC{NF} in the Counterflows{NF} component.
-(MOD-001 1004 R3.2) 1005 In BPA's ATC{NF} calculations, Counterflows{NF} is expressed as SCH{7,6,5,4,3,2,1}, which is the sum 1006 of schedules flowing in the direction counter to the direction of the ATC Path.
-1007 Counterflows are modeled in the ETC Cases used to determine ETC_F for BPA's flow-based ATC Paths.
-In instances where the power flow study results in a negative base ETC value, 1008 1009 BPA uses zero as the base ETC for purposes of calculating ATC{NF}.
-This is done to ensure 1010 that BPA does not make capacity available as a result of counterflows that may or may not 1011 materialize in real-time 1012 In some cases, the amount of Counterflows{NF} exceeds the sum of the ETC_F and ETC{NF}, 1013 which, when added to TTC, results in ATC{NF} greater than TTC.
-1014 Note: The variable RADJ/ETC is also used to respond to a BPA dispatcher order to change ATC 1015 values by a specified amount and thereby reduce schedules in-hour when the flow exceeds 1016 the TTC.
+- In BPA's ATC{NF} calculations, Counterflows{NF} is expressed as SCH{7,6,5,4,3,2,1}, which is the sum of schedules flowing in the direction counter to the direction of the path. - Counterflows are modeled in the ETC Cases used to determine ETC_F for BPA's flow-based paths.
+In instances where the power flow study results in a negative base ETC value, BPA uses zero as the base ETC for purposes of calculating ATC{NF} .
+This is done to ensure that BPA does not make capacity available as a result of counterflows that may or may not materialize in real-time - In some cases, the amount of Counterflows{NF} exceeds the sum of the ETC_F and ETC{NF}, which, when added to TTC, results in ATC{NF} greater than TTC. - Note: The variable RADJ/ETC is also used to respond to a BPA dispatcher order to change ATC values by a specified amount and thereby reduce schedules in-hour when the flow exceeds the TTC.